Functional calculus on weighted Sobolev spaces for the Laplacian on rough domains: Functional calculus for the Laplacian on special domains

-\end{enumerate} In all cases, the constant $C>0$ only depends on $p,k,\lambda, j,\gam,n, d $ and $X$. \end{lemma} Note that in Lemma \ref{lem:estB3}\ref{it:est1B3} with $n=1$, we need two traces of $u$ to be zero.
+Note that in Lemma \ref{lem:estB3}\ref{it:est1B3} with $n=1$, we need two traces of $u$ to be zero.
 This will not be a problem later on, since the Neumann trace will disappear in the complex interpolation space, see Step 1 in the proof of Theorem \ref{thm:Dirichlet_Laplacian_special}. \begin{proof} For notational convenience we write $W^{k,p}(w_{\gam}):=W^{k,p}(\RRdh,w_{\gam};X)$.

 \textit{Step 1: preparations.} For $\alpha\in \NN_0^d$ and some regular enough $u$ we obtain with the product rule that

 In the case that $|\alpha|,|\beta|\geq 1$ and $y\in \RRdh$, the multivariate Fa\`a di Bruno's formula \cite[Theorem 2.1]{CS96} implies